The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Costa Rica: Natalie Ewing of Costa Rica Expeditions.

 Under the expertise of French chef Francis Canal, Restaurante Grano de Oro merges Costa Rican and European cuisine.
 Treat yourself to specialty cocktails, beautifully presented dishes using fresh ingredients, and delicious desserts in the charming ambiance of a magnificent period home with an elegant inner courtyard.

 Gallo pinto: rice and beans, usually fried with onions and cilantro, but many other things can be added.
 Not too long ago, most locals ate some version of this at every meal, but these days Costa Ricans prefer a more varied diet, though many still eat pinto at least a few times a week.
-Michael’s favorite place for gallo pinto is Posada de la Luna in Cervantes, on the road to Turrialba; it’s also famous for its cheese tortillas.
+Natalie’s favorite place for gallo pinto is Posada de la Luna in Cervantes, on the road to Turrialba; it’s also famous for its cheese tortillas.
 Be sure to look for their collection of old Costa Rican photographs and artifacts (the restaurant has been open since 1963).
 Natalie’s favorite gallo pinto is at Soda Tala in San José’s Central Market.
 Still owned by founder Natalia “Tala” Cervantes, it has been in business for over 50 years.
 The signature breakfast dish is called Tala Pinto: a stacked plantain leaf, handmade corn tortilla, egg patty, and gallo pinto, all bathed in shredded beef and tomato sauce.
 Expect to wait for a table that you may end up sharing with someone else, but that’s a good way to get to know Costa Ricans.

 What to See and Do